Wineglass Bay Lookout, Freycinet National Park – Tasmania

 Take a look at this video for a sneak peek of what to expect from the hike!

-PS. if you like the beast of a 4×4 at the end of that video, this was through Hertz (who were fantastic).
-Click here to read about our experience with them.
+PS. if you like the beast of a 4×4 at the end of that video, this was through Hertz (whom were fantastic).
+Hertz blog coming soon!

 Seeing Wineglass Bay from above!

 For a view like this, you need to jump on a scenic flight!
-Click here for info on the flight and for a short video!
+Scenic Flight blog coming soon!

 PPS.
 Whilst not as high, on a less overcast day, the Wineglass Bay Lookout would have had water closer to our scenic flight shot (which might I add, was also on an overcast day as you can tell from the photo).